fellowship/pyrite2/docs/README.md

-# Sybil Documentation
+# Sibyl Documentation

 The source for Sybil documentation is in this directory under `sources/`.
 Our documentation uses extended Markdown, as implemented by [MkDocs](http://mkdocs.org).

 ## Building the documentation